PickyBinders/PickyBinder/README.md

 ## Input definition

 The workflow can be run with multiple complexes at once.
 For each complex a receptor pdb file and a ligand sdf file must be provided.
+Each individual receptor/ligand must have its own file name otherwise the files will not be combined correctly during the workflow., but the same receptor/ligand can be used for several complexes.
 As reference for the BiSyRMSD and lDDT-PLI scoring with OpenStructure it is best to use the mmCIF file of the receptor.
 But it is also possible to give a pdb file as the reference.
 If the reference file is a pdb file, then the ligand sdf file is used as the reference ligand.